 I’m sorry about the click-bait headline of this post.
 The Facebook pages of most large airlines are a disaster.
 These are the companies that should excel at customer interaction.
 Or so one would hope.
 I will not point the finger at any specific company, but even the best examples here have something broken on their Facebook page.

 Most of these pages have millions of likes, and the engagement numbers are abysmal.
-The overall excitement of flying and the exotic destinations is wasted, and results are really disappointing.
+Most airlines wasted their opportunity to engage fans with the overall excitement of flying and the exotic destinations, and engagement is disappointing.
 No imagination whatsoever.

 Broken stuff on Facebook pages

 Subpages that are from the time when the landing pages were just 500 pixels or so wide.
 Pages that do not display any information.
 Check-in pages that are not available.
 Sweepstakes and contests that ended years ago.
 I mean… is anybody at the wheel?

 Flying and destinations are an endless source of exciting content that airlines can harness for Facebook marketing.
 Sweepstakes and contests would increase the reach to hundreds of thousands and millions with very low budgets.

 When I first wrote this post in 2012, there was this brave new world feeling about Facebook marketing.
 Airlines had online stores and check-ins and loyalty programs all implemented into their Facebook pages.

 I know that Facebook has practically killed organic reach since then, but this is not an excuse to create brain-dead content and keep old broken stuff on your pages.
 If you have check-in on your Facebook page, I expect to use it and if it does not work I think less of your brand.